corvus-node/corvus-node/README.md

 ## 🔮 About Me

-🔸 Front-end developer crafting immersive and purposeful digital experiences
+🔸 Front&back-end developer crafting immersive and purposeful digital experiences
 🔸 Passionate about blending structure with mystery — from elegant UIs to expressive code
 🔸 Working under the name **Orvelth**, where every line has meaning and depth